-In 2010, York Region successfully completed the Prior Notice and Consultation process and received provincial permission for the transfer of up to 105 million litres of water a day with return flow from the Lake Ontario watershed to the Lake Simcoe watershed (which forms part of the Lake Huron watershed).
+In 2010, York Region successfully completed the Prior Notice and Consultation process and received provincial permission for the transfer of up to 105 million litres of water a day with return flow from the Lake Ontario watershed to Lake Simcoe (in the Lake Huron watershed).
 This places a limit on how much drinking water from Lake Ontario can be made available to meet needs in the northern part of the Region.